Distributed coloring and the local structure of unit-disk graphs: Fourier analysis and the average degree of unit-disk graphs

 \begin{proof} We consider a 2-dimensional grid of dimension $N \times N$ and step $\delta >0$, and we place $\lceil k g(x)\rceil$ points at each point $x$ of the grid for the function $g(x):=(1+\sin(2Bx))\cdot \mathbf{1}_{[0,N]^2}(x)$.
 This set of points defines a unit-disk graph $G$.
 As explained in \cref{sec:fourierudg}, for $N$ and $k$ large enough and $\delta$ small enough, the ratio between the average degree of $G$ and its disk clique number $\omega_D(G)$ will converge to $\frac{\|g \cdot (g * \chi_1)\|_1}{\|g\|_1\|g *\chi_{1/2}\|_\infty}$.
-By the calculations above, this ratio is larger than $4.0905$ for sufficiently large $N$, thus establishing \cref{thm:fourier2}. \end{proof}
+By the calculations above, this ratio is larger than $4.0905$ for sufficiently large $N$, thus establishing \cref{thm:fourier}. \end{proof}

 Note however that (as alluded to in \cref{sec:fourierudg}), the unit-disk graph $G$ obtained from this construction does not contradict \cref{conj}.
-Indeed, numerical computations show that some smooth versions of Reuleaux triangles are slightly denser than disks of radius $\tfrac12$ with respect to $f$ (and $g$), and it fact these computations seem to indicate that the ratio between the average degree and the clique number in the corresponding unit-disk graph $G$ is close to 3.93 (see \cref{fig:clique} for a picture of a maximum clique with respect to this distribution, with density significantly larger than $\pi/4$).
+Indeed, numerical computations\footnote{As the code is not easily readable, due to several (probably necessary) optimization tricks, we chose not to make it publicly available, however we are happy to send it to any interested reader upon request.
+The computation boils down to solving a max-flow instance in a fairly dense graph on $\sim 10^{4}$ vertices.} suggest that some smooth versions of Reuleaux triangles are slightly denser than disks of radius $\tfrac12$ with respect to $f$ (and $g$), and in fact these computations seem to indicate that the ratio between the average degree and the clique number in the corresponding unit-disk graph $G$ is close to 3.93 (see \cref{fig:clique} for a picture of a maximum clique with respect to this distribution, with density significantly larger than $\pi/4$).